Buddhism in Japan: War time Buddhism (1931–1945)

 During the "fifteen year war" (beginning with the invasion of Manchuria in 1931 and ending with the surrender of Japan in 1945), most Japanese Buddhist institutions supported militarization of Japan.

 Japanese Buddhist support for imperialism and militarism was rooted in the Meiji era need for Buddhists to show that they were good citizens that were relevant to Japan's efforts to modernize and become a major power.
 Some Buddhists, like Tanaka Chigaku, saw the war as a way to spread Buddhism.
 During the Russo-Japanese War, Buddhist leaders supported the war effort in different ways, such as by providing chaplains to the army, performing rituals to secure victory and working with the families of fallen soldiers.
 During the fifteen-year war, Japanese Buddhists supported the war effort in similar ways, and Buddhist priests became attached to Imperial army regiments.

 The Myōwakai (Society for Light and Peace), a transsectarian Buddhist organization, was a strong supporter of the war effort who promoted the idea of "benevolent forcefulness" which held that "war conducted for a good reason is in accord with the great benevolence and compassion of Buddhism."
 Another right-wing Buddhist organization during the war was Nisshō Inoue's terrorist organization "league of blood" (ketsumeidan), which attempted to carry out a series of assassinations, culminating in the assassination of Prime Minister Inukai Tsuyoshi, an event known as the "May 15 Incident".

 During the war, the Japanese government sought to further tighten its control over Buddhist institutions.
 They attempted to force Buddhist schools to remove from their doctrines any language or idea that revealed anything less than full allegiance to the emperor or that diminished the significance of Shintō kami.
 This included parts of the writings of medieval Buddhist founders like Shinran and Nichiren who had written that it is sometimes good to criticize rulers if they go against the Dharma.

-Buddhists were also forced to venerate talismans from the Isse Shrine, and there were serious consequences for those who refused.
+Buddhists were also forced to venerate talismans from the Ise Shrine, and there were serious consequences for those who refused.
 For example, during the 1940s, "leaders of both Honmon Hokkeshu and Sōka Gakkai were imprisoned for their defiance of wartime government religious policy, which mandated display of reverence for state Shinto."
 A few individuals who directly opposed war were targeted by the government.
 These include the Rinzai priest Ichikawa Hakugen, and Itō Shōshin (1876–1963), a former Jōdo Shinshū priest.